ethereum/ethereum-org-website/src/content/staking/saas/index.md

 alt: Leslie the rhino floating in the clouds.
 sidebarDepth: 2
 summaryPoints:
-  - Third-party node operators handle the operation of your validator client.
+  - Third-party node operators handle the operation of your validator client
-  - Great option for anyone with 32 ETH who doesn't feel comfortable dealing with the technical complexity of running a node.
+  - Great option for anyone with 32 ETH who doesn't feel comfortable dealing with the technical complexity of running a node
-  - Reduce trust, and maintain custody of your withdrawal keys.
+  - Reduce trust, and maintain custody of your withdrawal keys
 ---

 ## What is staking as a service? {#what-is-staking-as-a-service}